Yeah, have Audio Soundbite 3 standing by in order.

 Hey, I wanted to call.

-I uh I was listening earlier to a caller, A.B., and um you told him that he he was more the one that had the racial tendencies, and I think he hit the nail on the head.
+I was listening earlier to a caller, A.B., and you told him that he was more the one that had the racial tendencies, and I think you hit the nail on the head.

-And I hear uh story after story like this, and I was reading in the USA Today yesterday uh an article about this Barry Bonds issue, testing for the steroids and is it racial or not?
+And I hear story after story like this, and I was reading in the USA Today yesterday an article about this Barry Bonds issue, testing for the steroids, and is it racial or not?

-He says, White America doesn't want him, Barry Bonds to pass Babe Ruth and doing everything they can to stop him, says Leonard Moore Dragon.
+He says, white America doesn't want him, Barry Bonds, to pass Bay Bruth and doing everything they can to stop him, says Leonard Moore directly.

-Well, look, it I don't know how long it took them to find this guy, but you know, USA Today was going to find some black guy somewhere to say that because the story requires it.
+Well, look, I don't know how long it took them to find this guy, but USA Today was going to find some black guy somewhere to say that because the story requires it.

-If they're gonna say, hey, is there race involved?
+If they're going to say, hey, is there race involved?

 I don't know Leonard Moore.